+Optional Increase in Commitments.
+Section 2.10 of the Credit Agreement is hereby deleted in its entirety and [Intentionally

+(v) following substituted therefor:

-- (u) Optional Increase in Commitments.
-Section 2.10 of the Credit Agreement is hereby deleted in its entirety and [Intentionally Deleted] substituted therefor. - (v) Letters of Credit.
-The first sentence of Section 2.11(a) of the Credit Agreement is hereby deleted in its entirety and the following substituted therefor:
+Letters of Credit.
+The first sentence of Section 2.11(a) of the Credit Agreement is hereby deleted in its entirety and the

-The Borrower may request the Issuer to issue letters of credit (the "Letters of Credit"; each, individually, a "Letter of Credit") during the period from the Effective Date to the thirtieth Business Day prior to the Revolving Maturity Date, provided that immediately after the issuance of each Letter of Credit (i) the Letter of Credit Exposure of all Lenders would not exceed the Letter of Credit Commitment, (ii) the Letter of Credit Exposure of all Lenders with respect to (A) trade or commercial documentary Letters of Credit shall not exceed \$20,000,000 and (B) standby Letters of Credit shall not exceed \$10,000,000 and (iii) the Aggregate Revolving Exposure would not exceed (A) the lesser of (x) the Aggregate Revolving Commitment and (y) the Borrowing Base Amount minus (B) any Reserves.
+The Borrower may request the Issuer to issue letters of credit (the "Letters of Credit"; each, individually, a "Letter of Credit") during the period from the Effective Date to the thirtieth Business Day prior to the Revolving Maturity Date, provided that immediately after the issuance of each Letter of Credit (i) the Letter of Credit Exposure of all Lenders would not exceed the Letter of Credit Commitment, (ii) the Letter of Credit Exposure of all Lenders would not exceed the Letter of Credit Spoure of (A) trade or commercial documentary Letters of Credit shall not exceed \$20,000,000 and (B) standby Letters of Credit shall not exceed \$10,000,000 and (ii) the Aggregate Revolving Exposure would not exceed (A) the lesser of (x) the Aggregate Revolving Commitment and (y) the Borrowing Base Amount minus (B) any Reserves.